dung0127/CosmeticOrder_Agile/README.md

 Note: Please notice <b>Datatype</b> if there is any error.

-  - Ex "timestamp" into "DateTime" if you are using SQL Server:
+  - Ex: "timestamp" into "DateTime" if you are using SQL Server

+    > Path: ~/CosmeticOrder_Agile/Cosmetic/Cosmetic/Models/MyPhamContext.cs

     Changing